 Preference analysis (p 37- 49, Annex Report 10) was conducted every year (2016-2019) to identify the best suited new crop varieties for large scale dissemination in the farmers' fields.
 The result show BR23 and BRRI dhan76 were most preferred varieties at Amtali area because of the potentiality of the variety for transplanting in the fields with over a feet depth of water, higher growth rate of the plants, longer growth duration so that matured for harvesting after drainage out the stagnant water from the fields, less or no infestation of disease and long panicle with large number of grain.
 BRRI dhan77 was second most preferred variety in Amtali mainly because of its suitability for planting in fields with stagnant water, matured for harvesting after drainage out stagnant and long panicle so that expected higher yield.
-Newly introduced variety BRRI dhan77.
-The main feature of BRRI dhan87 was 20-25 days earlier harvest with good yield than local varieties, long panicle with large number of grain that might be tested good to eat and higher yield.
+Newly introduced variety BRRI dhan87 was the most preferred variety at Dacope followed by BRRI dhan76 and BRRI dhan77.
+The main feature of BRRI dhan87 was 20-25 days earlier harvest with good yield than local varieties, long panicle with large number of glossy colour medium slander grain that might be tested good to eat and higher yield.